dainsaint/readjuststop.com/_chapters/chapter-four/enjoying.md

 layout: book
 ---

-> “I finally figured out the only reason to be alive is to enjoy it.”
+> I finally figured out the only reason to be alive is to enjoy it.
 > — *Rita Mae Brown*

 What brings you pleasure?